 When our bus reached the center of Mongkok, we began our search for budget accommodations, which turned out to be a fun adventure and not difficult at all.
 Visitors can easily find accommodations from budget prices to high-end in this amazing city on the water but if you come during the Chinese New Year it’s best if you book ahead.
 We quickly checked into our hotel and just dropped our things in order to get back out onto the busy streets to head to the world-famous light show.

 Symphony of Lights, Great for Budget Travelers

-Now, however, we were able to see the many handprints of Hong Kong stars, such as those of Jackie Chan.
+Now, however, we were able to see the many hand prints of Hong Kong stars, such as those of Jackie Chan.
 We saw people taking photos at the popular statue of Bruce Lee, Hong Kong’s forever most-famous gift to the rest of the film world.
-After a while we continued on foot, along the way taking in the views of the impressive wide-open skies on the waterfront of Hong Kong.
+After a while we continued on foot, taking in the views of the impressive waterfront of Hong Kong.

 Seeing Hong Kong on a Budget?
 Take the Star Ferry

 We walked to the nearby Star Ferry pier to take the ferry to Hong Kong Island.
-The commuter ferries of Hong Kong is one of the best deals for travelers enjoying Hong Kong on a budget, due to their convenience as well as their price, which is less than $1USD each way.
+The commuter ferries of Hong Kong are one of the best deals for travelers enjoying Hong Kong on a budget.
+That’s due to their convenience as well as their price, which is less than $1USD each way.

-Boarding the ferry from any of its entry ways is full of adventure, because it is a place where all mix together, some just needing to get to their destination without waiting in traffic, others just wanting a photo-op.
+Boarding the ferry from any of its entry ways is full of adventure, because it is a place where all mix together.
+Some just need to get to their destination without waiting in traffic, others just want a photo-op.
 We thought how this mix reminded us of the Staten Island Ferry in New York City.